simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 Set the jmx port JMX_PORT="7499"

-Search for 7199 and change it to 7499, and set the JMX hostname:
+Search for 7199 and change it to 7499, and set the JMX hostname to the IP alias for this instance:

 ```
 sudo vi /etc/dse-node3/cassandra/cassandra-env.sh
+JMX_PORT="7499"
+JVM_OPTS="$JVM_OPTS -Djava.rmi.server.hostname=127.0.0.4"
 ```

 Check your different cluster name ```cluster_name: NewCluster```